Software-Research-Lab/inference-root-derivative-noun/README.md

 The call of the request shows the basic output noun assignment rule for a new meaning size key in the root matrix values.

-Simplified matrix processing example with 3 root values, key words and derivative noun size counter:
+Simplified matrix processing example with 3 root values, keywords, and derivative noun size counter:

 | Root  | Key | Size |
 | ------------- | ------------- | ------------- |